-The mounting inclination for interventional procedures utilizing radial artery access, escalating occurrence of cancer, mounting usage of radial access devices in pediatric patients, mounting occurrence of lifestyle diseases such as cardiovascular diseases, diabetes and obesity, and boosting number of chemotherapy procedures are the primary growth drivers for transradial access devices market.
-For instance, according World Health Organization (WHO) globally approximately 17.7 million people died from cardiovascular diseases in 2015.
-In addition, according to International Diabetes Federation (IDF) in 2017, globally approximately 425 million adults were suffering from diabetes and are expected to reach 629 million in 2045.
+The mounting inclination for interventional procedures utilizing radial artery access, escalating occurrence of cancer, mounting usage of radial access devices in pediatric patients, mounting occurrence of lifestyle diseases such as cardiovascular diseases, diabetes and obesity, and boosting the number of chemotherapy procedures are the primary growth drivers for transradial access devices market.
+For instance, according to World Health Organization (WHO) globally approximately 17.7 million people died from cardiovascular diseases in 2015.
+In addition, according to the International Diabetes Federation (IDF) in 2017, globally approximately 425 million adults were suffering from diabetes and are expected to reach 629 million in 2045.

 Technological improvements, mounting healthcare expenditure and expanding geriatric population are also facilitating the growth for the transradial access devices market.
-For instance, according to WHO, globally in 2010 approximately 524 million people were aged 65 years and older, and is expected to reach 1.5 billion in 2050.
+For instance, according to WHO, globally in 2010 approximately 524 million people were aged 65 years and older and is expected to reach 1.5 billion in 2050.

 The lack of skilled professionals, high costs involved in the placement and maintenance of vascular access devices, risks associated with radial access devices, and product recalls and failures are the major challenges for the growth of transradial access devices market.

 Globally, the manufacturing companies trying to enter the transradial access devices market are required to maintain stringent regulatory standards.
 Moreover, the high level of capital requirement also poses a major barrier for the entry of new players.
 This offers an edge to the established players in the industry competition.